Self-analyze your finances and set your goals

 Learning from other individuals or groups of investors is also a great option.
-"Joining as an LP in funds or in angel groups like Gopher Angels, [are] great ways to learn if you can get involved in the diligence process," said Daren Cotter, Founder & CEO of Inbox Dollars and angel investor.
+"Joining as an LP [limited partner] in funds or in angel groups like Gopher Angels, [are] great ways to learn if you can get involved in the diligence process," said Daren Cotter, Founder & CEO of Inbox Dollars and angel investor.

 “Look into platforms where you can invest less and learn more,” he said.
 Investing alongside others with more experience or who have a different perspective on investment opportunities can accelerate this learning.

 Know what to look for

 This is an important one—many investors would agree that a fair return for the perceived risk taken is table stakes for any investment.
 If this isn’t a fair tradeoff, the deal is over before even starting.
 Try to calculate risk by including factors like deal terms, market opportunity, timing, competition, and competitive advantage.